Cambodian humanitarian crisis: Vietnamese invasion and famine

 On December 25, 1978, Vietnam invaded Cambodia and soon took over most of the country, establishing a pro-Vietnamese government to rule Cambodia, which they called the People's Republic of Kampuchea.
 Tens of thousands of Cambodians were killed in the invasion or executed by the new government.
-The remnants of the Khmer Rouge retreated to the Cardamon Mountains near the border with Thailand and other resistance movements sprang up in western Cambodia.
+The remnants of the Khmer Rouge retreated to the Cardamom Mountains near the border with Thailand and other resistance movements sprang up in western Cambodia.

 During the rule of the Khmer Rouge only a few thousand Cambodians had been able to escape Cambodia and take refuge in Thailand.
 With the Vietnamese invasion, the floodgates opened and Cambodians attempted to cross into Thailand in large numbers.
-In June 1979, the Thai government forced more than 40,000 Cambodian refugees back into Cambodia at Preah Vihear temple.
+In June 1979, the Thai government forced more than 40,000 Cambodian refugees back into Cambodia at the temple of Preah Vihear.
 3,000 or more Cambodians were killed attempting to cross a minefield.
 The Preah Vihear incident stimulated the international humanitarian community into action to help Cambodians who often arrived at the Thai border in the last extremity of starvation.

 By the end of 1979, Vietnamese offensives against the Khmer Rouge and other opposition groups plus a threatened famine in Cambodia had forced 750,000 people, many of them combatants against the Vietnamese, to the Thai border.
 Most were prevented from entering Thailand, but resided in makeshift camps along the border, although more than 100,000 were inside Thailand at Khao-I-Dang Holding Center.
 Many of the new arrivals were malnourished or starving.